 - Nearly there!
 On the GitHub App installation page, choose whether you want to install the app against all repos or select specific ones, then click the Install button.

-- Finally you will be returned to the Dashboard.
-Congratulations, you have installed the Cypress Dashboard GitHub Enterprise integration!
+- Finally, you will be returned to Cypress Cloud.
+Congratulations, you have installed Cypress Cloud GitHub Enterprise integration!
 You are now ready to configure a GitHub Integration for a project.

 Enabling GitHub integration for a project